fbatta/wedding-website/content/en/faqs.md

 **Will you be live streaming your wedding?**

-Yes, please check this page on the XXX to watch the event on your device.
+Yes, please check this page to watch the event on your device.